-Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years Interested Director M. Hunt Broyhill, 54 Director Class II Director since 2013; Term expires 2021.
-Partner of the predecessor to Capitala Investment Advisors; Chief Executive Officer of Broyhill Asset Management, LLC, a private wealth management firm; President and Chairman of the board of directors of BMC Fund, Inc., a registered closed-end management investment company; President and director of Broyhill Investments, Inc., a private investment company; and also holds several senior positions within the Broyhill family offices.
+Name, Address and Age (1) Position(s) Held with Company Terms of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Other Directorships Held by Director or Nominee for Director During Past 5 Years Interested Director M. Hunt Broyhill, 55 Held with Company Time Served ted Director Partner of the predecessor to Capitala Investment Advisors; Chief Executive Officer of Broyhill Asset Management, LLC, a private wealth management firm; President and Chairman of the board of directors of BMC Fund, Inc., a registered closed-end management investment company; President and director of Broyhill Investments, Inc., a private investment company; and also holds several senior positions within the Broyhill family offices.
 Chairman of the board of directors of BMC Fund, Inc. and director of Broyhill Investments, Inc.